I am currently a doctoral student in Princeton’s Department of Astrophysical Sciences.

 Analysis of the tidal evolution of hot Jupiters, and inference of how quickly friction in their host stars leads to their demise. (link)

-I’ve recently also been working on a project to make lightcurves for stars in open clusters and moving groups from the TESS full frame images.
+As part of my thesis work, I’ve recently also been making light curves of stars in open clusters and moving groups from the TESS full frame images.

 Last updated: 2019/07/17 03:32:42 PM EDT